 He was spotted by ‘Windsor and Newton’ (Art Suppliers).
 They approached Les, impressed by his paintings and asked if he would like to work for them.
 Les then became Windsor and Newton’s official demonstrator, often taking only 30 minutes to complete a painting in his demonstrations.

 In 1963, Les set up Yiewsley and West Drayton Art Council.
 He asked Sir Allen Lane if he would be President, which he accepted.
 The Art Council then made Les the Chairman.
 He also wrote the constitution for the Art Centre.

-Les left London Transport to work at Penguin Books, as a Warehouse assistant.
-From there he worked his way up to Warehouse Manager, and was praised for streaming warehouse production.
+Les left London Transport to work at Penguin Books as a Warehouse Assistant.
+From there, he worked his way up to Warehouse Manager and was praised for streamlining warehouse production.

-When Les retired, he still continued to play an active roll in the general running of Southlands Arts Centre until the late 1980’s.
-He still attends “Les Artists”, the art group he set up in the 1960’s, although he doesn’t do any painting due to a slight deterioration of his sight.
-He enjoys the interaction, tells his stories, jokes around, and happy to advise if you ask him.
-And will always be very welcome here at Southlands Arts Centre.
+When Les retired, he still continued to play an active role in the general running of Southlands Arts Centre until the late 1980s.
+He attended “Les Artists”, the art group he set up in the 1960s beyond that time, although he didn’t do any painting due to a slight deterioration of his sight.
+He enjoyed the interaction, told his stories, joked around, and was happy to advise if you asked him.
+And he was always very welcome here at Southlands Arts Centre.

-Les Nind’s influence, contribution, dedicated hard work has brought the Arts to Yiewsley and West Drayton, and has been core to what Southlands Arts Centre means to us today.
+Les Nind’s influence, contribution, and dedicated hard work have brought the Arts to Yiewsley and West Drayton and have been core to what Southlands Arts Centre means to us today.